WebAssembly/tool-conventions/Coredump.md

 > coredump, then the coredump's `corestack` will list the frames in this order:
 > `h`, `g`, `f`.

+The `instanceidx` is an index into the `coreinstances` index space, describing which instance is associated with this stack frame.

-`funcidx` is the WebAssembly function index in the module and `codeoffset` is the instruction's offset relative to the function's start.
+`funcidx` is the WebAssembly function index in the instance's module and `codeoffset` is the instruction's offset relative to the function's start.

 > Note: implementations may leave `codeoffset` offset empty if unknown.
 Setting
 > 0 will point to the function's start.